joshualim30/Projects/react/internship_tracker/README.md

 2. Navigate to Settings > API
 3. Copy the "Project URL" and "anon public" key
 4. Paste them into your `.env` file

+> **Note**: For the desktop app, you can configure credentials through the setup wizard when you first launch the application.

 ### 4. Start the Development Server